 What is profit?

 Profit is an organisation’s financial gain.
-This is the extra money an organisation has from its revenue that is left after accounting for all the costs of doing business, such as its bills and other expenses.
+This is the extra money an organisation has from its revenue that is left after accounting for all its business expenses.

-Examples of revenue include membership fees, government grants and profits from selling products (like merchandise or op shop goods).
-Examples of expenses include lease costs, room hire, catering, telephone bills, insurance premiums and employee wages.
+Examples of revenue include membership fees, government grants, services provided and product sales (for example, merchandise or op shop goods).
+Examples of expenses include lease costs, room hire, catering, utilities bills, insurance premiums and employee wages.

 What is a not-for-profit organisation?

-A not-for-profit organisation doesn’t operate for the profit, personal gain or other benefit of its members either during its operation or if it winds up (closes down).
+A not-for-profit organisation doesn’t operate for the profit, personal gain or other benefit of its members, the people who run it, or any other people.
 Rather, any profit made is used to further the aims of the organisation (or if the organisation is a registered charity, its ‘charitable purposes’).
 That means all profits are put back into the organisation to continue to pay for its activities and functions and to achieve its mission.